About this project

 Gary Wentz: Senior Editor

-There's nothing I like better than spending weeks on a complicated woodworking project.
+There’s nothing I like better than spending weeks on a complicated woodworking project.
 But I rarely have time for that.
-So instead, I take shortcuts that produce handsome results but simplify the whole process of building a bookshelf.
+So instead, I take shortcuts that produce handsome results but simplify the whole process of learning how to make a bookshelf.
 This little bookcase showcases some of my favorite shortcuts: Some save time, some minimize mistakes and others are low-effort paths to high style.
 It all adds up to a project you can build in a day, though finishing will add a few hours after that.
 You’ll find all the materials in stock at most home centers.

 Build the box and the shelves